Great Sleep, Every Night According to Sleep Doctor Janet Kennedy

 6. Sleep hygiene 101.

-7. The low down on sleep masks, ideal sleep temp and sleep positions, and is exercising before bed good or bad?
+7. The low down on sleep masks, ideal sleep temperature and sleep positions, and whether exercising before bed is good or bad?

 8. Sleep myths, plus dos and don’ts.